renlulu/ParseProject/Duck/project.md

 ---
+name: Duck
-name: Duckdescription: The first hard cap bonding curve art collection on Zilliqa with a max supply of 8192.
+description: The first hard cap bonding curve art collection on Zilliqa with a max supply of 8192.
 logo: Yes
 categories: NFT, Dapp
 status: Live